apache/arrow-site/powered_by.md

 * **[Dask][15]:** Python library for parallel and distributed execution of dynamic task graphs.
 Dask supports using pyarrow for accessing Parquet files
+* **[Data Preview][31]:** Data Preview is a Visual Studio Code extension for viewing text and binary data files.
+Data Preview uses Arrow JS API for loading, transforming and saving Arrow data files and schemas.
 * **[Dremio][9]:** A self-service data platform.
 Dremio makes it easy for users to discover, curate, accelerate, and share data from any source.
   It includes a distributed SQL execution engine based on Apache Arrow.